-You’re about to throw in the towel and declare blogging for business just doesn’t work!
+You’re about to throw in the towel and declare blogging for your business just doesn’t work!

 Your competitors on the other hand, seem to be enjoying a constant stream of leads and seem to have a knack of constantly acquiring new business.
 How do they do it ?

 Success doesn’t happen over night and to be honest it is really hard work, consuming resources with endless hours of research, analysis, optimising and refinement.

-A vast majority of businesses under estimate the effort required to maintain a business blog.
+A vast majority of businesses under estimate the effort required to maintain a successful business blog.
 Many believe the way to success is just to post content that is relevant to the business they are seeking to promote.
 Hence why most business blogs are polluted with arrivals of new staff members, special offer announcements or worst yet some HR drivel about what a great place company X is to work at.

 The reality is your customers just are not interested in this, they are only interested in themselves!
 They want to solve their problems, why they want quick fix solutions they can implement themselves.

 Our permanently connected online world, is all about instant gratification, which includes solving problems as soon as they occur, not reading about other peoples problems or interesting trivia.

-With this in mind, the following is a list of the top 5 reasons why most business blogs fail and solutions how you can turn yours around!
+With this in mind, the following is a list of the top 3 reasons why most business blogs fail and solutions how you can turn yours around!

 #1 You wrote content to improve your SEO

 This is wrong in so many ways, but what most important you need to use SEO techniques to write your content but you should never write to improve your SEO.

-You should use SEO techniques to shape and mould your content but the expected result or key objective of your content should not be primarily geared towards improving your Search Engine Result Page (SERP) rankings.
+You should use SEO techniques and research strategies to help shape and mould your content but the expected result or key objective of your content should not be geared towards improving your Search Engine Result Page (SERP) rankings.